KPettingerEEN/RifRaf/README.md

 To Run/Build this application will require all of the following tools/packages and their required dependencies:

 * Node Package Manager
-* Next
+* Next and React
-* React, React Player, and React Icons
+* React Player and React Icons
 * AWS-SDK
 * HandBrake